 Currently, we are partnered with the Bridge Lake Point Waunona Neighborhood Center, addressing both youth mental health and chronic pain through massage therapy.

 And, we have partnered with the Madison Public Library and Wisconsin Mujeres for a series Live Well @ Your Library of events offering wellness services, resources, a community conversation and invited feedback with a survey.
 Here are results from our question: "What services would you like to have offered in your neighborhood?"

-We are also excited to announce upcoming Spring 2022 partnerships with Lussier Community Education Center and Kennedy Heights Community Center.
+We are excited to announce our newest partnerships with Lussier Community Education Center and Kennedy Heights Community Center.